 The second type of order is called an “ex parte” order, which is a Latin term meaning “for one party” or “for one person”.
 The reason that they are called that, is because only one of the two people involved is at the court, namely the plaintiff, with no notice to or attendance by the Defendant.
 The law authorizing this kind of order is found in Section 4 of Chapter 209A.

 This second method is used to originate many restraining orders based on false allegations, since they are especially easy to get, and the only requirements are that the court is open, and the plaintiff can convince the judge that she feels fear of abuse.

-The Plaintiff goes to court and fills out a three page application, with help of an on-site SAFEPlan advocate.
+To get the order, the Plaintiff goes to court and fills out a three page application, with help of an on-site advocate.
 The application includes an “affidavit”, which is a statement under oath stating the facts about what abuse or fear of abuse happened.

 Then, the applicant goes in front of the judge for a few minutes, takes an oath, and tells the judge about the alleged abuse or fear of abuse.
 The technical standard for granting the order is the plaintiff has to “demonstrate a substantial likelihood of immediate danger of abuse.”

 Without the other person in court to argue the other side of the case, it would be hard to lose, since anyone can make something sound dreadful and scary.
 Thus, judges almost always grant these ex parte orders. .

 This ex parte type of order is issued for only ten days at the most, and then both sides have to come back to be heard at a "return" or "ten day" hearing.

 If an order is issued, then the court faxes it to the police station where the defendant lives, and a police officer brings or “serves” it on the defendant.
 If the defendant is living in the home of the person who got the order, he gets thrown out of his house, is kept from his children, and has to stay a certain number of yards away from the plaintiff.